-Ammonia is a chemical you don’t want to find in your angelfish tank.
+Ammonia is a chemical you don’t want in an angelfish tank.
 While it’s common in most aquariums, high levels are a problem.
-Angelfish can become extremely unwell if exposed to ammonia for too long.
+Angelfish become unwell if exposed to ammonia for too long.

 Does Ammonia Burn Angelfish?

-To ease the pain and relieve the burns, angelfish increase the amount of mucus they produce.
-The mucus then coats the gills and makes it difficult for fish to absorb oxygen.
+The mucus coats the gills, making it difficult for fish to absorb oxygen.
 In some cases, fish die from suffocation.
 Painful bacterial infections can also develop from ammonia burns.

 Other studies have shown that ammonia poisoning causes intense physiological distress in various species of fish, which often causes long-lasting mental damage.